 Writing a memoir helps others.
 Revealing one’s past and connecting with others through open and ongoing dialogue sets the stage for developing a support system that can be therapeutic.
 Confronting past events, organizing these events in the mind, then articulating them to others becomes a reciprocal and iterative process that emerges through informal dialogues.
 As ideas are shared, trusting relationships form which reinforce the notion that when we help others, we help ourselves.

 Your Future Self

-Writing a memoir helps realise the future that one desires by accepting the relationships that are being formed.
-Buber’s notion of the I-Thou recognises how human beings remain interdependent, and that this interdependency permits others to not stereotype individuals based on their past.
+Writing a memoir helps realize the future that one desires by accepting the relationships that are being formed.
+Buber’s notion of the I-Thou recognizes how human beings remain interdependent, and that this inter-dependency permits others to not stereotype individuals based on their past.
 Thus, the future self becomes an aggregate of continual relationships that collectively help form one’s personal identity.

 Sue William Silverman was not able to face her past without formally collecting, reflecting on and articulating her past in the form of a memoir.
 Memoir writing can help individuals face the past in order to better understand the present.